JiaoranWang/Reconfigurable_Antenna_NearField_DistribAnalysis/README.md

 1. **Electrical Field Analysis Model (_ROI-based near-field evaluation_)**
 2. **Current Distribution Analysis Model (_PIN diode-region current concentration and flow-direction evaluation_)**

-These tools are developed to support the electromagnetic interpretation of radiation and coupling behavior under different reconfigurable modes.
+These tools are developed to support the **electromagnetic interpretation** of radiation and coupling behavior under different reconfigurable modes:
+The electrical field (E-field) distributions of Tx–Rx antenna system with a homogeneous phantom and the surface current distribution (J-surf) of the Rx antenna are evaluated.

 ## Features